PrzemyslawHausman/X-Plane-UDP-communication-with-Arduino-Due/README.md

 ## Sending data to X-Plane

-Supported message types
+Supported message types:
-1. DATA
+- DATA
-2. DREF
+- DREF

 In this example: